-This simple Korean barbecue sauce comes together in a snap and is loaded with BIG bold flavors!
+This simple Korean BBQ sauce comes together in no time and is loaded with BIG bold flavors!
 It's salty, tangy, lightly sweet and sticky, and full of fresh ginger and garlic.
-Perfect as a marinade, finishing sauce, or dipping sauce.
+Use it as a marinade, finishing sauce, or dipping sauce.

 This recipe is vegan, easily made gluten-free, and uses common ingredients you probably already have in the pantry!